-The depreciable amount of all fixed assets, including capitalised lease assets, is depreciated on a straight-line basis over their useful lives to the Group commencing from the time the asset is held ready for use.
+The depreciable amount of all fixed assets, including building and capitalised lease assets but excluding freehold land, is depreciated on a straight-line basis over their useful lives to the Group commencing from the time the asset is held ready for use.
 Items of property, plant and equipment, are depreciated over their estimated useful lives.
+The depreciation rates for each class of asset are: